isimatosbe/my-personal-website/README.md

 Screenshot of the website at v0.3 ![Screenshot v0.3](/public/assets/history/v0.3.png)
 - v0.4: Menu & Projects section
     - [ ] Menu: Option to move between sections, my first idea is to display it as a folder with the sections marked in the right side of the website.
     - [ ] Projects section: Submenu to showcase new projects I start.
-The first thing to add is a history of this website with every version avalible.
+The first thing to add is a history of this website with every version avaliable.
 - v0.5: Finishing touches:
     - [ ] Up Arrow to move back up
     - [ ] Dark Mode